 Director: Pedro Almodóvar

 Review: At first I wasn’t sure about this film, but as it went on I got more and more into it, and by the end I found it an immensely satisfying experience.
-The last scene just seemed to tie everything together neatly in a way that made me reflect on the film as a whole and realize that all the threads were in service to overarching journey that comes full circle.
+The last scene just seemed to tie everything together neatly in a way that made me reflect on the film as a whole and realize that all the threads were in service to an overarching journey that comes full circle.
 In short, it’s about an aging film director in a creative slump that has to confront his past in order to solve his present.
 I love the way the narrative shifts between time periods, all the while infused with this sensual, vibrant aesthetic and a goddam beautiful musical score courtesy of Alberto Iglesias.

 Once Upon a Time in Hollywood